 Q: Filtering Soft Water Drinking?

 Yes, absolutely!
 Since you shouldn’t drink water that is soft, you should definitely filter it out.
 Use a filter that is able to remove sodium, heavy metals and add healthy minerals back to your water.

-I would recommend you use a powerful water filter pitcher like the Berkey filter, which is able to do this very well, very easy to set up and use.
-(Read: 7 Reasons Why The Berkey Water Filter is WEIRD But EFFECTIVE)
+I would recommend you use a powerful water filter pitcher like the clean machine, which is able to do this very well, very easy to set up and use.

 Q: Is It Safe To Drink Softened Water When Pregnant?